Updated 14 April 2021

 The current COVID-19 (coronavirus) pandemic is having significant impact on the equestrian sector.
-British Equestrian is closely monitoring the regular updates coming through from the Government, and is working in conjuction with its Member Bodies and other industry bodies to feed this through to you.
+British Equestrian is closely monitoring the regular updates coming through from the Government, and we're working in conjuction with our Member Bodies and other industry bodies to feed this through to you.

 The FAQs below include some of the hot topics at the moment.
 You'll also find further, more detailed guidance on the other pages in this section, listed on the right-hand side of the page.